-The award is given to the Computer Engineering and Computer Science program graduate who has attained the highest cumulative scholastic standing in the Master of Engineering program at the J. B. Speed School of Engineering.
+The award is given to the Computer Science and Engineering program graduate who has attained the highest cumulative scholastic standing in the Master of Engineering program at the J. B. Speed School of Engineering.

 Raymond I. Fields Award

-The award is given to the Computer Engineering and Computer Science graduate who has contributed the most to the department and school in leadership and service.
+The award is given to the Computer Science and Engineering graduate who has contributed the most to the department and school in leadership and service.

 ACM Distinguished Student Award

-The award is given to honor a CECS student who has made a significant contribution to the student chapter of the Association for Computing Machinery.
+The award is given to honor a CSE student who has made a significant contribution to the student chapter of the Association for Computing Machinery.

 CSE Doctoral Award

-The award is given to a Computer Science and Engineering doctoral student selected by the CECS department.
+The award is given to a Computer Science and Engineering doctoral student selected by the CSE department.
 Priority is given to those pursuing academic/research careers.

 Mrs. Claudine M. Fife established this award in memory of her husband, Samuel T. Fife, Professor of Electrical Engineering in the J. B. Speed School of Engineering (1931-1968) and Chairman of the Electrical Engineering Department (1931-1942).
 A cash prize is awarded each year to the outstanding Master of Engineering graduate in the Department of Electrical and Computer Engineering.